 I have been innovating teaching, content, and assessments in large-scale classes such as Numerical Methods, Solid Mechanics and Statics.
 I am very passionate about teaching and improving the classroom experience for both students and instructors.
-My current research focuses on the use of web-tools for collaborative activities during lectures, and on the development of online assessments for computer-based testing.
+My current research focuses on the use of web-tools for collaborative activities during lectures, and on the development and innovations of computer-based assessments.

 In this website, I describe technological innovations that I have adopted in my classes or developed to help other instructors: (1) online assessments with auto-graders, (2) bi-weekly asynchronous tests using a computer-based testing facility, (3) synchronized computers to enhance collaborative activities, (4) a web-app to assign students to group projects, and (5) an online drawing tool for sketches that are auto-graded.